yy311/yy311.github.io/index.md

 <b>News:</b>
+<p><small>Dec.
+2018 — Our poster “Deep Learning Predicts the Grasping Locations for Dual-arm Manipulators” won the Best poster Award at the Annual Conference of Chinese Robotics Society.</small></p>

 <p><small>Jul.
 2018 — Excellence in Mentoring Award, HUST.</small></p>

 <p><small>Jun.
 2018 — Our paper “Distributed Finte-time Optimization” won the Best student paper prize at the 14th IEEE International Conference on Control and Automation'18.</small></p>